buds-lab/cisbat-learning-trail-paper/README.md

 This repository contains Latex assets, graphics and data used for a publication for CISBAT 2019 – International Scientific Conference on SDE4 Learning Trail project by Building and Urban Data Science Lab (https://www.budslab.org/).

+Check out the application at: https://www.learningtrail.io/

+Find an overview of the content for the six trails at SDE4, Net Zero Energy Building at: http://learningtrail.me/

+Please get in touch with clayton@nus.edu.sg if you are be interested to find out more details regarding the application or see potential to collaborate with the authors to implement Learning Trail in other locations.

-## Publication Title: The SDE4 Learning Trail: Crowdsourcing occupant comfort feedback at a netzero energy building in the tropics
+## Publication Title: The SDE4 Learning Trail: Crowdsourcing occupant comfort feedback at a netzero energy building

 T. Sood, M. Quintana, P. Jayathissa, M. AbdelRahman, C. Miller Building and Urban Data Science (BUDS) Group, Department of Building, School of Design